Cardboard Tubes

 Support in Horticulture

-They are frequently used as supports for plants, as inexpensive alternatives to pots, and as containers for garden goods.
+Cardboard tubes are frequently used in horticulture as plant supports, cost-effective alternatives to pots, and containers for garden supplies and goods.

 Cardboard Storage